 Single and married parents face numerous challenges attempting to support themselves and their children.
 Whether you are the person paying child support or the person receiving the child support, there never seems to be enough for either party.
 Massachusetts has Child Support Guidelines governing the payment of support for dependent children.
-The guidelines are comprehensive and can be found along with a worksheet on the Massachusetts: New Child Support Guidelines.
+The guidelines are comprehensive and can be found along with a worksheet on the Massachusetts: Child Support Guidelines.
+(Note: The Child Support Guidelines Worksheet will do the calculations in Internet Explorer or Acrobat Reader only.
+If you are using another browser, download the form and then open it with Acrobat Reader.)

 Parents may take other factors into consideration when determining contributions to the children’s support such as: